Leismaniasis

 What is leishmaniasis?

-Leishmaniasis is a parasitic infectious disease that is transmitted to dogs by infected female sand flies.
-The so-called Leishmania bacteria multiply in the white blood cells and tissue, causing a variety of symptoms.
+Leishmaniasis is a parasitic infectious disease transmitted to dogs by infected female sand flies.
+The Leishmania bacteria multiply in the white blood cells and tissue, causing a variety of symptoms.

-Leishmaniasis cannot be cured.
-However, early treatment can treat the symptoms, so that the affected animals can live a long and largely symptom-free life.
-If the disease is not recognized, leishmaniasis can be fatal.
+Leishmaniasis is incurable.
+However, with early treatment, the symptoms can be managed, allowing affected animals to live long and largely symptom-free lives.
+If the disease is not diagnosed, leishmaniasis can be fatal.

-Sand flies are mainly found in the Mediterranean region.
-This includes Portugal, Spain, France, Italy and many other countries from Croatia to Greece and Turkey.
+Sand flies are found primarily in the Mediterranean region, including Portugal, Spain, France, Italy, and many other countries from Croatia to Greece and Turkey.
 Due to global warming, there are now initial populations in Austria.